GUN WOMAN (2014)

 In another scene, the Mastermind slices a woman open where the parts of Myami’s gun will be hidden.
 Just so she can see how badly she’ll bleed and how soon she’ll bleed out.
 Nobody in this film can really be called good, some are just less bad than others.

 Kamata is a perfect villain, worthy of the extreme measures needed to take him down.
 He’s repulsive in both his actions and his appearance.
 He really makes your skin crawl as the totally deranged villain.
 The fact that he’s never given an actual name just makes him seem even eviler.
 Narita is icy and chilling as Mastermind.
 All we know of his background is he was once a respected surgeon.
 Then he failed to save the gangster Hamazaki and his son took vengeance on him and his wife.
 Now he lives only for his own revenge.

 But Gun Woman really belongs to Asami.
 She has only one line of dialogue in the whole movie.
 And spends the last half of it doing her own fight scenes.
 Doing them naked and covered in blood.
 She makes the transformation from junkie to killing machine a very convincing one.

 If Gun Woman does have a downside it’s the framing device.
-The film is related in a conversation between an assassin (Matthew Floyd Miller) and his driver (Dean Simone, Exit In Red).
+The film is related to a conversation between an assassin (Matthew Floyd Miller) and his driver (Dean Simone, Exit In Red).
 Their scenes break the flow of the action and really could have been done without.
-However apart from that Mitsutake keeps the action flowing, not letting logic, plot or taste get in the way.
+However apart from that, Mitsutake keeps the action flowing, not letting logic, plot or taste get in the way.